bnwest/FastApiMicroService/README.md

 The netcat `open` status implies that someone (i.e. uvicorn) is listening to the 8000 port, a very good and necessary thing.

 ### Testing a FastAPI endpoint
-After the netwrok santity check and sill at the bash prompt within the running Docker image, run a set of python statements within `ipython` to programmatically tests an endpoint:
+After the network santity check and sill at the bash prompt within the running Docker image, run a set of python statements within `ipython` to programmatically tests an endpoint:
 ```bash
 root@4b626d048f95:/opt/src# ipython
 Python 3.9.2 (default, Mar 12 2021, 19:04:51)